hoppersroppers/fundamentals/LinuxBasics/9-TextFu.md

 # Text-Fu

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/NmrFM1_9K74?wmode=opaque" width="640"></iframe>You've
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/NmrFM1_9K74?wmode=opaque" width="640"></iframe>

-already done a little pipelining text-fu in the last section, so let's learn a few more commands that can be used to view and modify text streams.
+You've already done a little pipelining text-fu in the last section, so let's learn a few more commands that can be used to view and modify text streams.
 I'll give you some info about the commands, but in general, any time you want to learn more about these tools, just use the man pages.